20 Animals With Green Eyes

 by Fyn Kynd is licensed under CC BY 2.0

-The huge vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata) are the source of the name.
+The name comes from the huge, vivid green eyes of the Green-eyed Flower Bee (Anthophora bimaculata).

-These frogs (Ranoidea serrata), which get their name from their big green eyes, can be found in a variety of habitats, such as up monotonous streams.
+These frogs (Ranoidea serrata), named for their big green eyes, can be found in a variety of habitats, such as monotonous streams.

-The species is widespread in Australia’s tropical woods, where it is sometimes referred to as a peaceful frog because of its practically inaudible sounds.
+The species is widespread in Australia’s tropical woods, sometimes referred to as a peaceful frog because of its practically inaudible sounds.

-Dragon hunters (Hagenius brevistylus) have different hues of green-eyed tree frogs exist, and enormous, overwhelmingly bright green eyes dominate their faces.
+Dragon hunters (Hagenius brevistylus) have different hues of green-eyed tree frogs, and enormous, overwhelmingly bright green eyes dominate their faces.

-These animals with green eyes are so named because they frequently consume other dragonfly species.
-Even the biggest species of butterflies are hunted by these people.
+These animals with green eyes are named because they frequently consume other dragonfly species.
+These people hunt even the biggest species of butterflies.

 18. Green-eyed Tree Frogs